Mohamed-Tharwat-El-Sayed/microservices-python-app/README.md

 # Devops Project: video-converter
-         Converting mp4 videos to mp3 audio in a microservices architecture.
-         Deploying a Python-based Microservice Application on AWS EKS.
+**Converting mp4 videos to mp3 audio in a microservices architecture, deploying a Python-based Microservice Application on AWS EKS**

 ## Table of Contents:
 1. Architecture